jmm9683/LocalsOnly/README.md

 - Search for nearby stashes
   -  Filterable based on range
   -  Filterable based on category

+#### MVP 0.2 Alpha Socials
+- Add a display name
+- Shareable link for adding friends
+  - Route asks friend to create account and/or add this person as a friend
+  - Link/friends permission is associated with an area that you want to share
+  - Added to follower/following list for user to be able to manager
+- Private stashes
+- Query your stashes and friends

   # Getting Started with Create React App